Variational truncated Wigner approximation for weakly interacting Bose fields: Dynamics of coupled condensates: Non-equilibrium dynamics of a weakly interacting Bose gas in a 1d optical lattice

 Finally we only keep diagonal interaction contributions and nearest-neighbor tunneling terms.
 From the drift coefficients and vanishing diffusion coefficients we immediately obtain the following set of coupled ordinary differential equations for the variational parameters:

-Note that in Appendix \ref{sec:meanFieldModel} the same differential equations emerge in the deterministic case that the GPE dynamics is determined variationally.
+Note that in Appendix \ref{sec:meanFieldModel} the same differential equations are obtained from restricting the deterministic GPE to the same variational ansatz.
 The change of the particle number $\dot{N}_j$ is proportional to $\sqrt{N_j N_{j \pm 1}}$ which is reminiscent to Josephson tunneling.
-However, a striking difference is the additional appearance of the transversal overlap in $\eta_{jk}^{(0)}$, see Eq.~\eqref{eta}, which acts as a dynamical weight of the tunneling rate $J$.
+However, a striking difference is the additional appearance of the transversal overlap in $\eta_{jk}^{(0)}$, see Eq.~\eqref{eta}, which acts as a dynamical weight to the tunneling rate $J$.
 Since the system is point-symmetric with respect to the initially empty site, we only integrate the positive lattice sites and mirror them to obtain the dynamics of the negative lattice sites.
 In our simulations, we evolve 16 sites, i.e. the central site and its 15 nearest-neighbors to the right.
 In conjunction with the point-symmetry this results in a total of 31 time-evolved sites.
 Open boundary conditions after the $\pm 15$ sites are chosen.

 In order to generate an initial state of the coupled condensates we set both tunneling $J = 0$ and interaction $\Ue = 0$.
 The decoupled sites are 2d harmonic oscillators and we express their initial states in terms of the oscillator eigenfunctions $\chi_j(x)$: